openstack/swift/doc/source/overview_container_sync.rst

 one out of every three rows, but it usually gets close.
 For the sake of example, let's say that this process ends up owning rows 2 and 5.

-Once it's finished syncing those rows, it updates SP1 to be the biggest row-id that it's seen, which is 6 in this example. ::
+Once it's finished trying to sync those rows, it updates SP1 to be the biggest row-id that it's seen, which is 6 in this example. ::

    SP2           SP1